• Customermates logo

 What you receive

-Every delivery is a POST with Content-Type: application/json:
+Every delivery is a POST with Content-Type: application/json.
+Every delivery follows the same envelope:

 {